Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 # Ciphersuites

+Each Transparency Log uses a single ciphersuite, chosen when the log is initially created, that specifies the following primitives to be used for cryptographic computations:

+* A hash algorithm
+* A signature algorithm
+* A Verifiable Random Function (VRF) algorithm

+The hash algorithm is used for computing the intermediate and root values of hash trees.
+The signature algorithm is used for signatures from both the service operator and the third-party, if one is present.
+The VRF is used for preserving the privacy of lookup keys.
+One of the VRF algorithms from {{!I-D.irtf-cfrg-vrf}} must be used.

+Ciphersuites are represented with the CipherSuite type.
+The ciphersuites are defined in {{kt-ciphersuites}}.

 # Cryptographic Computations

 ## Log Tree

 ## Prefix Tree

 ## Commitment

 ## Tree Head Signature

 # User Operations

 ## Search

 ## Update

 ## Monitor

 # Third-party Protocols

 ## Management

 ## Auditing

 # Out-of-Band Communication